Cats May Have Been Domesticated Twice

 Or not at all...
 (Score:3)

-Waves observation (Score:2)
+Waves observation (Score:5, Funny)

 ...these two waves of cats sported different genetic signatures.